JNavith/tailwindcss-theme-variants/README.md

 fallback: true, // Fall back to `dark`
 ```

-**Fallback always chooses the first theme in your list of themes.** To choose a different theme, just change the order of `themes`.
+**Fallback always chooses the first theme in your list of themes.** To choose a different theme, change the order of `themes`.

 These options, with the same Tailwind config as before with `backgroundColor: ["dark", "light"]` (because that matches the order in `themes`) in `variants`, will generate:
 ```css